metabase/metabase/docs/questions/query-builder/expressions.md

 ## Referencing Segments and Metrics

-You can refer to saved [metrics](../../data-modeling/metrics.md) [segments](../../data-modeling/segments.md) that are present in the currently selected table.
+You can refer to saved [metrics](../../data-modeling/metrics.md) and [segments](../../data-modeling/segments.md) that are present in the currently selected table.
 You write these out the same as with columns, like this: `[Valid User Sessions]`.

 ## Filter expressions and conditionals